 Cost of Redeemable Preference Shares

-These shares are issued for a particular period and at the expiry of that period, they are redeemed and principal is paid back to the preference shareholders.
-The characteristics are very similar to debt and therefore the calculations will be similar too.
-For finding cost of redeemable preference shares, following formula can be used.
+These shares are issued for a particular period, and at the expiry of that period, they are redeemed, and the principal is paid back to the preference shareholders.
+The characteristics are very similar to debt, and therefore the calculations will be similar too.
+For finding the cost of redeemable preference shares, the following formula can be used.

-Explanation of cost of redeemable preference capital with example:
+Explanation of cost of redeemable preference capital with an example:

-For example, a firm had on the balance sheet, a 9% preference stock which matures after 3 years.
+For example, a firm had a 9% preference stock that matures after 3 years on the balance sheet.
 The face value is 1000.
-Putting the formula when current market price of the debenture is 950, we get,
+Putting the formula when the current market price of the debenture is 950, we get,

 Cost of Irredeemable Preference Shares

-These shares are issued for the life of the company and are not redeemed.
-Cost of irredeemable preference shares can be calculated as follows:
+These shares are issued for the company’s life and are not redeemed.
+The cost of irredeemable preference shares can be calculated as follows:

-Explanation of cost of irredeemable preference capital with example:
+Explanation of cost of irredeemable preference capital with an example:

 Kp = 100/900